 Reselling rare and sought-after sneakers is a lucrative but accessible business, which many teenagers across the world have become involved in over the years.
-Young business-savvy people can get started with only a couple hundred euros or dollars and start making upwards of $100,000 within a year.
+Young business-savvy individuals can get started with only a couple of hundred euros or dollars and start making upwards of $100,000 within a year.

 One of the most successful sneaker resellers in Greece

-Louloudis, who now has access to a warehouse space to store his gargantuan stock of footgear, started his business when he was only 13 years of age.
+Louloudis, who now has access to a warehouse space to store his gargantuan stock of footgear, started his business when he was only thirteen years of age.

-Five years later, he’s still hard at work selling sneakers, and many unique and coveted shoes have passed through his hands by now.
-Professional highlights of Louloudis’ include a pair of “Nike Air Jordan 1 Chicago 1985” sneakers, “Back to the Future” themed special “Nike Mag 2011” shoes, and a pair of custom sneakers emblazoned with the logo of the now-defunct political party PASOK (Panhellenic Socialist Movement) .
+Five years later, he’s still hard at work selling sneakers, and many unique and coveted shoes have passed through his hands.
+Professional highlights of Louloudis include a pair of “Nike Air Jordan 1 Chicago 1985” sneakers, “Back to the Future” themed special “Nike Mag 2011” shoes, and a pair of custom sneakers emblazoned with the logo of the now-defunct political party PASOK (Panhellenic Socialist Movement).

 In August of 2017, Louloudis was given 800 euros and a computer by his grandfather.
-He was planning on using the money and the computer to wait for the launch of some exclusive clothes and shoes by designer brand Supreme, buying up some stock quickly, and reselling them for profit.
+He planned to use the money and the computer for a business venture involving the launch of exclusive clothes and shoes by designer brand Supreme.
+He would quickly buy up stock and then resell it for profit.

-He received inspiration through discovering a designer streetwear hoodie on YouTube which he coveted, before finding out it cost 600€ ($732).
-His parents informed him that that was out of their price range, and upon further investigation, he discovered it was originally sold for only €160 ($195).
+He received inspiration for this through a coveted designer streetwear hoodie he discovered on YouTube which he later found out cost 600€ ($732).
+His parents informed him that was out of their price range, and upon further investigation, he discovered it was originally sold for only €160 ($195).

-That prompted him to become interested in reselling sneakers in Greece, where there wasn’t yet as much competition as there is in other countries.
+That prompted him to become interested in reselling sneakers in Greece, where there wasn’t yet as much competition as in other countries.

-Although the first time Louloudis tried to buy stock to resell, when he spent a lot of his money on items with low resale value, he quickly learned the ropes of the game.
-Speaking to gazzeta.gr he highlighted his first good purchase, a Supreme jacket he bought for €470 ($573), which he was able to quickly resell for €1,050 ($1,280).
+The first time Louloudis tried to buy stock for the purpose of reselling it, he spent a lot of his money on items with low resale value but quickly learned the ropes of the game.
+Speaking to gazzeta.gr, he highlighted his first good purchase, a Supreme jacket he bought for €470 ($573), which he was able to quickly resell for €1,050 ($1,280).

 Although clearly one of the most important functions of being a sneaker reseller is to sell footwear to others, most resellers are big fans (“sneakerheads”) themselves.

-This means that a lot of sellers like Louloudis also have a personal collection where they keep some items that they could not bear to part with despite how valuable they are.
+This means that a lot of sellers like Louloudis also have a personal collection where they keep certain items they can’t bear to part with despite how valuable they are.
 Louloudis’ prized possession as one of the most famous sneaker resellers in Greece is a pair of light-up “Nike Mag 2011” shoes, which are modeled after shoes featured in the 1985 film “Back to the Future.”